 Do you qualify for debt relief?
 The primary criterion is that you owe more than $10,000 in unsecured obligations, which includes credit cards, personal loans, and unpaid medical bills.
 If you meet this threshold, your chances of having a respectable rating are not very good – especially if you are struggling to make timely payments.

-You do not have a threshold credit score requirement with a debt consolidation program because you begin combining your payments into a single account held in escrow by the company managing the process.
+You do not have a threshold credit score requirement with a debt consolidation program.
+You begin combining your payments into a single account held in escrow by the company managing the process.

 Once the balance in the escrow account reaches a sufficient balance, the company begins advocating on your behalf.
 The objective is to reach a settlement for far less than what you owe.

 Higher Credit Score Needed for Debt Consolidation Loans

-A much higher minimum credit score is needed for a debt consolidation loan.
+A much higher minimum credit score is needed to be eligible for a debt consolidation loan.
 Now you must convince a bank, peer-to-peer lender, or investor to send you a large amount of money, based on your promise to pay it back according to terms.

 In order to make the process worthwhile, you need to qualify for a low-interest rate and extended repayment terms – both entail excellent ratings.
 You need at least one, and preferably both to wind up with lower monthly payments.

 Request a debt consolidation loan here.
 You will need to demonstrate sufficient income.
 Job history is also an important factor in gaining an approval.
 You must also establish that you are a real person, and have a bank account, and the means to send checks through the mail or electronically.